TomasHubelbauer/is4a-leaderboard/README.md

 Ditch `data.json`, generate the HTML directly and in one file to both embed in the email notification and serve through GitHub Pages.

+### Generate a MarkDown readme section in addition to the email and web